 One Day Volunteer

 One Day Volunteers assist with a pre-camp planning task, such as assembling camper backpacks or assisting with move-in, or joining a group of campers for one day, to assist teachers, workshop presenters, or field trip chaperones.
 One Day Volunteers also help to move girls out, restore the dormitories to pre-camp condition, or assist in mailing girls’ thank you cards to camp volunteers and donors.
-One Day Volunteers offer a specific day between July 15 (pre-camp planning) and July 22 (move-out/clean up).
+One Day Volunteers offer a specific day or days that fit their availability between May 12 (Meet and Greet) and July 21 (move-out/clean up).

 The goal of the “Professional Women’s Night (PWN)” is to inspire the girls to continue their education in STEM fields and to expose them to the many careers that are available to them.

-In 2016, Tech Trek camp welcomed 41 Women in STEM Professions to a Networking Dinner with the campers at Stockton University’s Campus Center Event Room on Thursday, July 21, 2016 from 6:00 – 9:30pm.
+In 2017, Tech Trek camp welcomed 40 Women in STEM Professions to a Networking Dinner with the campers at Stockton University’s Campus Center Event Room.
+We seek 40 for Tuesday, July 17, 2018 from 6:00 – 9:30pm.

-Thanks to Dottie Pearson, Chair, and Shevi Salberg, VP Communications, AAUW NJ, for organizing this amazing evening!
+Thanks to Dottie Pearson, Chair, and Shevi Salberg, VP Communications, AAUW NJ, for organizing these amazing evenings!